Pumapunku: Peak and decline

-The Tiwanaku civilization and the use of these enclosures and platform mounds appears to peak from AD 700 to 1000, by which point, the city core and surrounding area could house 400,000 residents.
+The Tiwanaku civilization and the use of these enclosures and platform mounds appears to peak from AD 700 to 1000, by which point, the city core and surrounding area could house 10,000 to 20,000 residents.
 An extensive infrastructure was developed, including a complex irrigation system extending more than 30 sqmi to support cultivation of potatoes, quinoa, corn, and other various crops.
 During their peak centuries, the Tiwanaku culture dominated the Lake Titicaca basin as well as portions of Bolivia and Chile.

 Apparently, this culture dissolved abruptly some time around AD 1000, and researchers can only guess the reasons.
 A likely scenario involves rapid onset extended drought.
 Unable to produce the massive crop yields necessary for their large population, the Tiwanaku apparently scattered into the local mountain ranges, then disappeared shortly thereafter.
 Apparently, Puma Punku was abandoned before its builders could complete it.

 Atlantis and aliens enthusiasts

-Pumapunku is subject of pseudoscience theories on lost continents and extraterrestrial interventions.
-Thousands of websites and references which refer to pseudoscientific theories of alien and Atlantis enthusiasts exist.
+Pumapunku is a subject of pseudoscience theories about lost continents and extraterrestrial interventions.
+Thousands of websites and references refer to pseudoscientific theories put forward by enthusiasts of alien life-forms and Atlantis.
 The archeologist Jeb J. Card notes that Pumapunku is a fixture of books and television programs on alternative archeology and especially ancient aliens.
-According to Card, Atlantis and aliens enthusiasts point to the fine-cut masonry and the location of Pumapunku in the high Altiplano as mysteries.
-The archeologist Alexei Vranich counters the ancient alien enthusiasts that well-preserved local precursors regarding the monumental complex of Pumapunku are now known (some monumental structures at Pukara and Chiripa).
-This fact is in his view "a solid piece of evidence" against the claims by ancient alien enthusiasts that hold Pumapunku as a best example of extraterrestrial technology, based in part on the idea that the form and design of the monumental complex of Pumapunku has no local precursors.
+According to Card, Atlantis and alien enthusiasts point to the fine-cut masonry and the location of Pumapunku in the high Altiplano as mysteries.
+The archeologist Alexei Vranich counters the idea held by some ancient alien enthusiasts that well-preserved local precursors of the monumental complex of Pumapunku have been found (some monumental structures at Pukara and Chiripa).
+In his view such discoveries are "a solid piece of evidence" against the claims by ancient alien enthusiasts that Pumapunku is an example of extraterrestrial technology, based in part on the idea that the form and design of the monumental complex of Pumapunku has no local precursors.
 The buildings at Chiripa (which are similar to buildings of Pumapunku) were identified as "storage bins" because impressions of baskets and remains of food were found.
-Vranich notes that generations of amateur, fringe and pseudo-archeologist claimed that the "apparent geometric perfection of Tiwanaku architecture" is a result of extraterrestrial intervention or a lost super civilization instead attributing the ruins to the inhabitants of the Titicaca basin.
+Vranich notes that generations of amateurs, the fringe element, and pseudo-archeologists claimed that the "apparent geometric perfection of Tiwanaku architecture" is a result of extraterrestrial intervention or of a lost super civilization.
+He instead attributed the ruins to the inhabitants of the Titicaca basin.
 In the 2019 issue of Public Archaeology, Franco D. Rossi of Johns Hopkins University criticizes that ancient alien theorists have called the Aymara "stone age people" who could not have built Pumapunku.